Counselling & Integration

 Is This the Right Fit?

-- Are open to reflection, gradual change, and doing real work between sessions
+• Are open to structured reflection and doing real work between sessions

 This work may not be appropriate for those who: